najm07/TinyArabicInterpreter/README.md

 ## 🏗️ Architecture

-The interpreter is built with a classic three-stage architecture:
+The interpreter is built with a clean, modular architecture using the **Visitor Pattern** for separation of concerns:

 ### **1. Lexer (`Lexer.py`)**
 - Tokenizes input text into tokens